 Gregory Staley is the Director of Honors Humanities and a Professor of Classics.
 As a scholar his research focuses on the Roman poet and philosopher Seneca and on the influence of the Classical Greek and Roman worlds on American culture.
 He is the author of Seneca and the Idea of Tragedy, published by Oxford University Press in 2010, editor of American Women and Classical Myths, published by Baylor University Press in 2008, and the author of scholarly articles and chapters on topics such as “Making Oedipus Roman,” “T. S. Eliot’s Seneca,” and “Rip Van Winkle’s Odyssey.”
 In 1999 he won an award for Excellence in Teaching from the American Philological Association, the national organization of professors of Classics.
 He has served as a Lilly Fellow and been elected to the Academy for Excellence in Teaching and Learning at the University of Maryland.
 He earned his A.B. in Latin at Dickinson College in Carlisle, PA, where he received the Filler Prize in Classics.
 He was a Proctor Fellow at Princeton University, receiving there both his M.A. and Ph.D. in Classics.
 He did postgraduate work in 1983-84 as a Rome Prize Fellow at the American Academy in Rome.
 Professor Staley teaches Honors Humanities 105, “Fearless Ideas in the Humanities."

 As an undergraduate at the University of Maryland, Meg was part of the Jimenez-Porter Writer’s House, and graduated from the Individual Studies Program in Cognitive Science and Written Communication.
 After she graduated, she worked with UMD’s Center for Advanced Study of Language for two years.
-Now, she is focusing on her MFA program in poetry and teaching creative writing workshops in the Metropolitan DC area.
-Meg’s writing has been published in various magazines, including Rattle, Poet Lore, Gargoyle and Drunken Boat.
-She has four poetry chapbooks out.
-She teaches online for The Eckleburg Workshops, and manages a Facebook resource for DC writers called Meg Eden Writes Poems.
+Now, she is focusing on teaching creative writing workshops in the Metropolitan DC area.
+Meg’s work has been published in magazines including Rattle, Poet Lore, RHINO and Gargoyle.
+She has five poetry chapbooks, and her novel "Post-High School Reality Quest" is published with California Coldblood, an imprint of Rare Bird Books.

 Ph.D.
 Candidate in Communication; M.A.
 University of Maryland